Lauzl/MSFS_SRC/README.md

    - Configure RESET Key
 4. Press your desired key and click OK to save

-Note: Settings need to be reconfigured each time the application is started.
+####Note: Settings need to be reconfigured each time the application is started.

+### Key Configuration
+- Single key shortcuts
+- Visual confirmation of current key bindings
+- Easy-to-use configuration interface

 ## Features in Detail